top of page

 GOLD:

 Gold represents success & abundance in Feng Shui.
-Place those shiny gold baubles in the West and Northwest areas of your home or rooms where you spend a lot of time.* These two directions in Feng Shui are associated with gold and metal elements.
+Place those shiny gold baubles in the West and Northwest areas of your home or rooms where you spend a lot of time.* These two directions in Feng Shui are associated with gold and ALL metal elements.

 *In BTB or Western Feng shui (non-directional),

 Feng shui is about living with everything that uplifts your soul.
-These suggestions I have discussed here are only Feng Shui guidelines to help you harmonize your personal "Qi" over the Festive season.
-Remember to have fun decorating, and let those Christmas bells ring to call in fresh Heavenly "Chi."
-Sound is an excellent way to activate positive Qi in the environment by raising the vibration of a space.
+These suggestions I have discussed here are Feng Shui guidelines and tips to help you harmonize your personal Chi over the Festive season.
+Remember to have fun decorating, and let those Christmas bells ring to call in fresh Heavenly Chi.Sound is an excellent way to activate positive Chi in the environment by raising the vibration of a space.
 Keep an area in your home clutter-free where you can relax with a warm beverage or glass of wine after a busy shopping day or attending the children's Christmas concert.
 Remember to take some time out for yourself.
-A long bubble bath also reduces stress and cleanses the aura.
-Self-care is essential for reducing stress and balancing your personal energy and spirit.

-30 views0 comments
+74 views0 comments

 Recent Posts